wbailey/command_line_reporter/README.md

 * Add the progress method to the top level mixin so that there is no need to invoke through the formatter.

+### Contributors

+* Thanks to [Mike Gunderloy](https://github.com/ffmike) for suggesting the need for suppressing output and putting together a fantastic pull request and discussion
+* Thanks to [Jason Rogers](https://github.com/jacaetevha) and [Peter Suschlik](https://github.com/splattael) for their contributions as well on items I missed

 ### License

 Copyright (c) 2011-2012 Wes Bailey